Minimum qualifying rate for uninsured mortgages

 Stress testing and Guideline B-20

-Guideline B-20 sets out expectations that we expect federally regulated lenders to follow when granting an uninsured mortgage.
+Guideline B-20 (Residential Mortgage Underwriting Practices and Procedures) sets out policies and procedures that we expect federally regulated lenders to follow when granting uninsured mortgages.
+As such, it sets OSFI’s expectation that lenders apply the MQR to most newly underwritten residential mortgagors.